This post contains affiliate links.

 Changing your modem’s password makes it much more secure from hackers.

-In this post we’ll give you all the information you need to reset your modem’s password.
+In this post I’ll give you all the information you need to reset your modem’s password.

 If you want to log in to your modem, you’ll need to know your username and password.